How heavy was Einstein’s brain? Does the size of your brain say anything about intelligence?

 Longer answer

-In 2015, a comprehensive meta-analysis sought to answer this question (Pietschnig, Penke, Wicherts, Zeiler, & Voracek, 2015).
-This study combined data from 88 research papers involving over 8,000 participants to examine the relationship between brain size and intelligence.
-The findings showed a weak correlation: individuals with larger brains tended to have slightly higher IQs.
-However, the relationship identified in the analysis was very weak; brain volume accounted for only about 6% of the variation in IQ.
-This means that while it’s possible to estimate someone’s IQ based on their brain size, such estimates are likely to be inaccurate in many cases, as most variations in intelligence result from other factors.
-According to Jakob Pietschnig, one of the researchers involved in the meta-analysis, brain structure appears more significant for IQ than brain size (‘Larger brains do not lead to high IQs, new meta-analysis finds,’ 2015).
+In 2015, a big meta-analysis was performed to provide an answer to this question (Pietschnig, Penke, Wicherts, Zeiler, & Voracek, 2015).
+This means that the researchers combined the results of 88 different studies with in total over 8000 individuals that provided data on both brain size and intelligence, and compared them.
+They found a significant positive association of brain volume and IQ, meaning: the bigger a person’s brain, the higher their intelligence.
+However, the association that was found in this analysis was very weak: brain volume could only explain about 6% of the variation in IQ.
+This means that, although we could make an estimation about somebody’s IQ based on their brain size, this estimation will be wrong in a lot of cases, because most of the variation in intelligence results from other factors.
+According to Jakob Pietschnig, one of the researchers who did the meta-analysis, brain structure appears to be more important for IQ than brain size (“Larger brains do not lead to high IQs, new meta-analysis finds.,” 2015).